uwe-app/website/site/docs/other/redirects.md

 {{> crumbtrail}}

+## {{title}}

 Redirects are useful if you have moved a page and want the old page to redirect to the new location.
-To define a redirect just map the old path to the new path:
+To define a redirect just map the old path to the new path in your site settings:

 ```toml
 [redirect]